UNINETTSigma2/documentation/training/material/2023-autumn-onboarding/q_and_a_day1.md

 24. How do I know the memory per node?
      - here is an overview: https://documentation.sigma2.no/hpc_machines/saga.html
-     - If you want to use sinfo, folowing are two example to find out howmuch memory(in megabytes) is there on the node c1-1
+     - If you want to use sinfo, following are two example to find out howmuch memory(in megabytes) is there on the node c1-1
       ```
       sabryr@SAGA 04-10-2023]$ sinfo -o "%m" -n c1-1
       MEMORY